How to train AI on your writing voice: the technical breakdown

 How voice profiling works at the model level

 Voice profiling treats the problem differently.
 Instead of teaching a general model your style through prompts or weight updates, voice profiling builds a structured profile of the writer's voice across multiple measurable dimensions and uses that profile as a constraint on every generation.
-The training corpus is the writer's full profile (100 to 200 posts, replies, threads, and images), and the profile is built across the 9 dimensions of voice (tone, vocabulary, hook style, pacing, formatting, quirks, persona, authority, topics; the canonical deep reference is at the 9 dimensions of Voice DNA).
+The training corpus is the writer's full profile (100 to 200 posts, replies, threads, and images), and the profile is built across the 10 signals of voice (sentence rhythm, vocabulary, hook patterns, rhetorical structure, tonal range, punctuation habits, recurring references, taboos, mode-specific voice, and persona markers; the canonical deep reference is at the 10 signals of Voice DNA).
 Every generation is then scored against the profile per dimension and refused if it drifts off-profile.
 The architectural specifics vary by implementation; the design pattern is what the category shares.

-Why the 9-dimension approach is the right product category
+Why the 10-signal approach is the right product category

 Three reasons voice profiling beats the previous two approaches for production creator workflows.
 First, the corpus is large enough to capture real signal across formats.
 The 100-to-200-piece profile carries information about how the writer handles tweets, threads, replies, long-form posts, and image captions, which does not fit in a prompt and does not survive a tweet-only fine-tune.
 Second, the constraints are explicit.
 Taboos are modeled as categorical refusals rather than probability shifts, which means the AI-overused cluster does not leak at the margin.
 Third, the per-generation scoring layer is the feedback loop that catches drift.
 Prompting and fine-tuning produce output and trust the writer to evaluate it; voice profiling produces output with a number attached that tells the writer how close it is to their baseline before they read it.
 The voice match score is the operational version of this scoring layer.